vikejs/vike/readme.md

 Using `vite-plugin-ssr` consists simply of writing these four types of files.

-Instead of creating a `.page.client.js` and `.page.server.js` file for each page, you create `_default.page.client.js` and `_default.page.server.js` which apply as default for all pages.
+Instead of creating a `.page.client.js` and `.page.server.js` file for each page, you can create `_default.page.client.js` and `_default.page.server.js` which apply as default for all pages.

 We already defined our `_default.*` files above, which means that we can now create a new page simply by defining a new `.page.vue` file.